-artistic director, choreographer, collaborator & performer // James Gnam is a dance artist based in Vancouver and Montreal.
+artistic director, collaborator & performer | James Gnam is a dance artist based in Vancouver and Montreal.
 He is the artistic director of plastic orchid factory, a founding member of Left of Main as well as an associate artist with MAYDAY and Grand Poney.
-He trained at the National Ballet School of Canada and from 1998 to the present, has performed in the works of Crystal Pite, Twyla Tharp, Mark Morris, Jiri Kylian, Barak Marshall and collaborated in the creation of new work with Lee Su-Feh, Jacques Poulin-Denis, Melanie Demers, Vanessa Goodman, Peter Bingham and Tedd Robinson.
+He trained at the National Ballet School of Canada and from 1998 to the present, has performed in the works of Crystal Pite, Twyla Tharp, Mark Morris, Jiri Kylian, Barak Marshall and collaborated in the creation of new work with Lee Su-Feh, Jacques Poulin-Denis, Melanie Demers, Vanessa Goodman, Evann Siebens, Peter Bingham and Tedd Robinson.
 With plastic orchid, James collaboratively devises interdisciplinary work that focuses the body as a site of social commentary.
-James’ research and work have been supported by Opera Estate in Bassano Italy; Circuit-Est in Montreal; Centre Q and the National Arts Centre in Ottawa; Electric Company Theatre, The New Forms Festival, The Vancouver Art gallery and SFU Woodwards in Vancouver.
+James’ research and performance have been supported by Opera Estate in Bassano Italy; Circuit-Est in Montreal; Centre Q and the National Arts Centre in Ottawa; Electric Company Theatre, The New Forms Festival, The Vancouver Art gallery, The Burrard Arts Foundation/Facade Festival, The Belkin Gallery and SFU/W in Vancouver.
 In 2010, the late Lola Maclaughlin nominated James and his wife Natalie for the City of Vancouver’s Mayor’s Arts Award for Dance.

 scenography & costume design | Natalie Purschwitz is an interdisciplinary artist based in Vancouver, Canada.
 Her work seeks out spaces between art, design, performance and daily life.
 Her curiosities include anthropology, the notion of survival, clothing as a type of cultural production, language and mythology.
 Natalie shows her artwork internationally, designs costumes for a wide range of productions and maintains a small clothing line called Hunt & Gather.
 In 2010 she completed Makeshift (a yearlong endeavour to wear only things that she made herself), a project that received worldwide attention and press.
 She has studied at the University of Calgary (BA, Archaeology) the Cooper Union for the Advancement of Art and Science (NY, NY) and Emily Carr Institute of Art and Design (BFA, Media Arts).
 She recently returned from Paris where she was an artist in residence at La Cité Internationale des Arts as a recipient of the Canada Council for the Arts International Residency award. http://nataliepurschwitz.com

-collaborator & performer // Kevin Legere has written, performed and produced audio for various music, dance and film projects.
+sound design, collaborator & performer | Kevin Legere has written, performed and produced audio for various music, dance and film projects.
 Kevin’s most successful project was a live electronic band called Death to Sexy.
 Death to Sexy was featured on Much Musics 'The Wedge' and hit Earshot’s top 20 electronic charts following the release of their self titled album ‘Fall of the Prom Queen’.
 Recently Kevin has been researching the interaction between music, abstract themes and technology.
 It is here is where he has found new ways to construct and deconstruct sound.
 During this time Kevin has been collaborating with the Plastic Orchid Factory in order to explore these concepts more deeply.